 Like cannabinoids, terpenes are also chemicals found in the marijuana family of plants.

-However, terpenes are the substances that give marijuana its flavors and aromas.
+However, terpenes are substances that give marijuana its flavors and aromas.
 More than anything, you can detect different scents of different strains of hemp because of the terpenes these plants contain.

 Without terpenes, marijuana would not have nearly the dramatic aromatic effect it has on a person!
 Different strains of hemp have different scents due to the terpenes it contains.
 Some strains are highly concentrated in certain terpenes, while others contain less or more of the same.

 However, like cannabinoids, terpenes are also thought to have positive effects and therapeutic benefits.
-For example, the terpene limonene has exhibited positive effects on both depression and human cognition.

 These terpenes are not just found in marijuana or hemp.
 They are found in other plants as well.
 For example, both hemp and lavender oil are rich in the terpene linalool.
 People are eager to learn more about linalool because it has been shown to have positive abilities including acting as a sedative, anti-anxiety, and pain relief.

 Another terpene that many people know about is beta-caryophyllene.
-In some ways, beta-caryophyllene acts like a cannabinoid, as it can stimulate the cannabinoid receptors in the body.
+In some ways, beta-caryophyllene acts as a cannabinoid, as it can stimulate the cannabinoid receptors in the body.
 However, it is a terpene.
 It is also not exclusive to the hemp plant.
 Beta-caryophyllene will not get you high.

 Benefits of Terpenes in the cannabis plant

 It can be identified by an earthy camphor smell; this one is also a medical terpene.
-It helps insomniacs sleep throughout the night and it is an antiseptic, analgesic, and a bronchodilator for the user.

 It is a flowery terpene that can also be found in the chamomile.
 It has been known to heal wounds and fight inflammation.
 Oracle is a good example of a strain high in alpha-bisabolol.